hongpham/Workshop-Protect-your-IoT-fleet/Lab 2 - Audit your IoT Fleet/README.md

 ### 2.2 Apply mitigation actions to audit findings

 To apply mitigation actions to the audit findings, navigate to **Audit**, **Results**.
-Click on **IoTDeviceDefenderOnDemandAudit** to view the list of findings (Note: we started this audit yesterday so you might see non-compliant checks that not available in the new on-demand audit that you created in previous steps).
+Click on the **On-demand** audit to view the list of findings.

-Under **Non-compliant checks**, click on **IoT policies overly permissive**.
-Device Defender detects the IAM policy associated to one of IoT resources has more permission that it should have.
-When you click on this check, you will see the problem is with IAM policy associated to the cerfiticate of SensorDevice01 and SensorDevice02.
+Under **Non-compliant checks**, click on **Device certificate shared**.
+Device Defender detects multiple devices are sharing one X.509 certificate.
+When you click on this check, you will see cerfiticate ID associated to both SensorDevice01 and SensorDevice02.

 To apply mitigation actions, check the box next to finding ID, and click **Start Mitigation Action** on the top right corner.